Governance

 Composition

-The UWCSEA Board of Governors comprises up to 21 members (currently 15).
+The UWCSEA Board of Governors comprises of up to 21 Governors and Members.
 The Board includes respected business and industry leaders, educators, entrepreneurs and professionals.

 The Board consists of three groups of Governors:

-- Ad Personam Governors – The majority of Governors are appointed by the Board itself through a rigorous selection process.
-Many Ad Personam governors are parents of current students of the College.
-To ensure the Board benefits from independent thinking, there are also several non-parent Governors.
+- Board Elected Governors and Members – The majority of Governors are appointed by the Board itself through a rigorous selection process.
+Many Board Elected Governors are parents of current students of the College.
+To ensure the Board benefits from independent thinking, there may also be non-parent Governors.

-- Ex officio Governors – the College President
+- Ex Officio Governor and Member – the College President

 -

-Interested Party Governors – These are elected directly by their constituencies and include two parent-elects and two teacher-elects, one from each campus.
+Community Elected Governors – These Governors and Members are elected directly by their constituencies and include two parent-elects and two academic staff-elects, one from each campus.

 Size, committees, meetings and reviews